Tourism Fiji moves into new HQ

 Tourism Fiji has successfully relocated to its new headquarters in Martintar Nadi.

-The organization has now settled into the Jetpoint Super Centre level complex, signalling a significant milestone in its quest to provide optimal support to its staff.
+The organization has now settled into the Jetpoint Super Centre level complex, signaling a significant milestone in its quest to provide optimal support to its staff.

 Previously stationed at the Challenge Plaza, Tourism Fiji temporarily operated from the Nalagi Hotel conference room during a period of transition.